Table of Contents

 The two giants of the tyre world have been in talks with Bernie Ecclestone for several weeks now and he has come up with the tyre company that he believes will do the best job for F1 racing.
 The deal has now been completed with Pirelli F1 tyres coming up with the best deal going into the future.

-Michelin tyres have been busy in recent times, buying two online tyre retailers out, one in Europe and the other in the UK.
-They also supply many of the other motorsport race events including Formula E and Le-Man’s 24 hour racing in France.
+buying two online tyre retailers, one in Europe and the other in the UK.
+They also supply many of the other motorsport race events, including Formula E and Le-Man’s 24-hour racing in France.

-Pirelli F1 tyres have had mixed fortunes in trying to find the correct compounds that give right balance between too soft, with tyres that wear out too quickly and too hard giving grip problems.
+Pirelli F1 tyres have had mixed fortunes in trying to find the correct compounds that strike the right balance between being too soft and too hard, causing grip problems.

 Pirelli F1 Tyres